sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ---
 layout: post
 title: "Making use of a 15-year-old laptop"
 excerpt: "This one is about how I turned my 15-year-old laptop into a home server to replace Google Photos and Google Drive.
 It is a log of my four-day journey figuring this stuff out from scratch, since I didn't know much about servers.
 It can be a good starting point for anyone who wants to do the same.
-The topic covered include installing Ubuntu Server, getting apps like Immich and Nextcloud running, and accessing them over the Internet."
+The topics covered include installing Ubuntu Server, getting apps like Immich and Nextcloud running, and accessing them over the Internet."
 date: 2025-06-04 12:12:12 +0500
 categories: post
 tags: